Sterling Sharp: Washington Nationals (second stint)

 On August 27, 2020, Sharp was returned to the Nationals organization by the Marlins.
 The Nationals added him to their 60-man player pool at their alternate training site in Fredericksburg, Virginia.
 During 2021, Sharp split time between Double-A Harrisburg and the Triple-A Rochester Red Wings; in 19 total appearances (17 starts), he compiled a 4–6 record with 4.43 ERA while striking out 59 batters in 85 1/3 innings.
 Sharp again pitched for Rochester in 2022, posting a 2–5 record in 18 appearances (13 starts) with 59 strikeouts in 66 2/3 innings and a 6.62 ERA.
 On August 5, 2022, Sharp was released by the Nationals.

 Boston Red Sox

 On August 9, 2022, Sharp signed a minor-league contract with the Boston Red Sox.
-He elected free agency on November 10, 2022.
+He made 7 starts down the stretch for the Double–A Portland Sea Dogs, posting a 3.18 ERA with 31 strikeouts in 34.0 innings of work.
+Sharp elected free agency following the season on November 10.

 On January 10, 2023, Sharp re-signed with the Red Sox organization on a new minor league contract.
+He returned to Portland, making 20 appearances (18 starts) and logging a 3–5 record and 5.36 ERA with 65 strikeouts across 85 2/3 innings of work.
+Sharp elected free agency following the season on November 6.

+Lake Country DockHounds

+On February 26, 2024, Sharp signed with the Lake Country DockHounds of the American Association of Professional Baseball.
+In 8 starts for the DockHounds, he logged a 1–2 record and 3.28 ERA with 27 strikeouts across 35 2/3 innings pitched.

+Dorados de Chihuahua

+On April 15, 2025, Sharp signed with the Dorados de Chihuahua of the Mexican League.
+In three appearances for Chihuahua, he struggled to a 7.20 ERA with four strikeouts over five innings of work.
+Sharp was released by the Dorados on April 29.

+Long Island Ducks

+On May 13, 2025, Sharp signed with the Long Island Ducks of the Atlantic League of Professional Baseball.